13 Comparing several means (one-way ANOVA)

 13.6.8 How to run the Kruskal-Wallis test in jamovi

-Despite the horror that we’ve gone through in trying to understand what the Kruskal Wallis test actually does, it turns out that running the test is pretty painless, since jamovi has an analysis as part of the ANOVA analysis set called ‘Non-Parametric’ - ‘One Way ANOVA (Kruskall-Wallis)’ Most of the time you’ll have data like the clinicaltrial.csv data set, in which you have your outcome variable mood.gain and a grouping variable drug.
+Despite the horror that we’ve gone through in trying to understand what the Kruskal-Wallis test actually does, it turns out that running the test is pretty painless, since jamovi has an analysis as part of the ANOVA analysis set called ‘Non-Parametric’ – ‘one-way ANOVA (Kruskal-Wallis)’ Most of the time you’ll have data like the clinicaltrial.csv data set, in which you have your outcome variable mood.gain and a grouping variable drug.
 If so, you can just go ahead and run the analysis in jamovi.
-What this gives us is a Kruskal-Wallis \(\chi^2 =12.076, df = 2, p = 0.00239\), as in Figure 13.8
+What this gives us is a Kruskal-Wallis

 13.7 Repeated measures one-way ANOVA

-The one-way repeated measures ANOVA test is a statistical method of testing for significant differences between three or more groups where the same participants are used in each group (or each participant is closely matched with participants in other experimental groups).
+The one-way repeated measures ANOVA is a statistical test for significant differences between three or more groups where the same participants are in each group (or each participant is closely matched with participants in other experimental groups).
 For this reason, there should always be an equal number of scores (data points) in each experimental group.
-This type of design and analysis can also be called a ‘related ANOVA’ or a ‘within subjects ANOVA’.
+This type of design and analysis can also be called a “related ANOVA” or a “within subjects ANOVA”.

-The logic behind a repeated measures ANOVA is very similar to that of an independent ANOVA (sometimes called a ‘between-subjects’ ANOVA).
-You’ll remember that earlier we showed that in a between-subjects ANOVA total variability is partitioned into between-groups variability (\(SS_b\)) and within-groups variability (\(SS_w\)), and after each is divided by the respective degrees of freedom to give MSb and MSw (see Table 13.1) the F-ratio is calculated as:
+The logic behind a repeated measures ANOVA is very similar to that of an independent ANOVA (sometimes called a “between subjects” ANOVA).
+You’ll remember that earlier we showed that in a between subjects ANOVA total variability is partitioned into between groups variability (

 13.7.1 Repeated measures ANOVA in jamovi